Fitz-John Winthrop

-Fitz-John Winthrop (March 14, 1637 – November 27, 1707), was the governor of the Colony of Connecticut from 1698 until his death on November 27, 1707.
+Major-General Fitz-John Winthrop (March 14, 1639 – November 27, 1707) was an English military officer and colonial administrator who served as the governor of Connecticut from 1698 to 1707, when he died in office.

 Early life

 Winthrop was born in Ipswich, Massachusetts, the eldest son of John Winthrop the Younger and Elizabeth (Reade) Winthrop.
 Winthrop was sent to Harvard, but failed the entrance examination.

 Career

 In 1658, Winthrop went to England.
 He served in the English New Model Army in Scotland under General George Monck.
 He accompanied Monck when he marched into England in 1660 at the head of his army and restored King Charles II to the throne.
 As part of the restoration settlement most of the army was paid off and disbanded.

 Winthrop, remained in England and was in London in 1661 when his father presented his petition to obtain a charter for the establishment of a Connecticut colony.
 In April 1663, both returned to New London.